Trazodone: Uses And Side Effects Of This Drug

 Regarding secondary symptoms, Sedation and fatigue, the presence of headaches, nausea and vomiting, and gastric disorders are common (diarrhea or constipation), appetite disturbances, sweating, tremors (which may lead to convulsions in some cases), tinnitus, numbness and vision problems.
 In some cases it can also cause chest and muscle pain, alterations in consciousness, breathing problems and arrhythmias.
 Like other antidepressants, trazodone can also contribute to the development of suicidal ideation in the first moments of use.

-You may be interested: Selegiline: Uses and Side Effects of This Drug
+You may be interested: Risks and Benefits of Methadone Replacement Therapy

 Although, unlike other antidepressants, it does not seem to generate but actually contributes to improving cases of erectile dysfunction or ejaculatory problems, the use of trazodone has been observed and associated with the emergence of priapism, erections that do not disappear on their own. alone and that generate pain for those who suffer from them (and may require urgent and even surgical treatment).